gcem/pathtracer/README.md

 doxygen
 ```
 Then view `doc/index.html` with a browser.
 You can experiment with other doxygen
 options.
-Configuration is written in Doxyfile.
+Configuration is written in `Doxyfile`.